stuebersystems/doc.quattropod.en/docs/m1/touchback.md

 !
 [The touch-back function is activated](/assets/img/quattropod.touch.icon.png)

-* Switch the transmitter to 'PC'.
+* Switch the transmitter to `PC`.
 Connect the transmitter to one of the USB ports on your Windows computer.
 Then connect the HDMI or DisplayPort cable supplied.

 Switch transmitter to PC](/assets/img/Pairing1.jpg)